This tutorial will help you to test the manifold absolute pressure (MAP) sensor on the 2002-2007 4.2L Chevrolet TrailBlazer or GMC Envoy.

 The very first thing that we're going to do is to test the MAP sensor's signal with a multimeter as we apply vacuum to it.

 We're not going to start the engine because we're not going to use engine manifold vacuum to test the MAP sensor.
-What will do is connect a vacuum pump to it so that we can manually apply a vacuum to the MAP sensor.
+What we'll do is connect a vacuum pump to it so that we can manually apply a vacuum to the MAP sensor.

 Now if you don't have a vacuum pump there's no need to worry.
 Because you can use your mouth to apply vacuum to the MAP sensor via a vacuum hose.